asm2025/T3Chat/README.md

 ## 🗂 Environment Configuration

+Environment variables are configured per environment for both backend and frontend.
+See [`variables.md`](variables.md) for a complete reference of all environment variables.

+**Quick Setup:**
 -   Create per-environment files for both the backend and frontend:
     -   `server/.env.development`, `server/.env.staging`, `server/.env.release`
     -   `ui/.env.development`, `ui/.env.staging`, `ui/.env.release`